 Serving the Alford community over 25 Years

 |Last Updated: 08 MAY 2020 by #0197|PUBLISHED WORK OF OTHERS

 We are fortunate to have the published Alford work of several others.
 We are exceedingl grateful for their efforts and the Alford community will be indebted to them forever.
 Some of these works have been published in the AAFA quarterly, AAFA ACTION and will not be mentioned or covered here.

-Rev. Josiah George Alford's, Alford Family Notes Ancient and Modern, published 1908 in London is the most extensive work known pertaining to the Alfords of England prior to the mid 19th century.
+Authored by Rev. Josiah George Alford and published in 1908 in London, this work is the most extensive work known pertaining to the Alfords of England prior to the mid 19th century.
 You will find access to the whole work herein.
 This is an exception to the policy announced above of not repeating work that was published in the quarterly.

-Gilbert K. "Gil" Alford, Jr., one of the founders of this association, began publishing About Alfords in 1982.
+Gilbert K. "Gil" Alford, Jr., one of the founders of this association, began publishing these works in 1982.
 It was a more or less quarterly newsletter of about 24 pages.
 It continued for 37 issues until 1991 when it was discontinued in favor of the AAFA Quarterly.
 Gil "inherited" the works of Tressie Bowman and the AAFA "inherited" Gil's work.